 Biomedical Sciences Doctor of Philosophy Degree Program

 Applicants to the Ph.D. program are expected to hold a baccalaureate with a combined total of at least 42 credits in biology, chemistry, mathematics, and physics.
-A minimum of 18 credits in one of these areas will be required, and at least 6 credits in each of the other areas.
+A minimum of 18 credits in one of these areas will be required.

 Doctoral programs in the Department of Biomedical Sciences are designed to train qualified individuals for careers as scientists and teachers in academic and research institutions, public and governmental agencies, and various industrial settings.